389ds/389ds.github.io/docs/389ds/design/repl-conv-design.md

 Major configuration options and enablement
 ------------------------------------------

 The new configuration attribute is:  **nsds5ReplicaReleaseTimeout**, and it accepts any value of zero or higher.
 This value represents a timeout in seconds.
 This attribute is set in each replica mapping tree entry.
-It should be set on Masters and Hubs - there is no need to set this on consumers.
+It should be set on Suppliers and Hubs - there is no need to set this on consumers.
 Setting the timeout to zero is the same as disabling the timeout feature.
 Below is an example of setting a timeout.

     dn: cn=replica,cn=dc\3Dexample\2Cdc\3Dcom,cn=mapping tree,cn=config
     changetype: modify